NREL/dgen/README.md

    $ docker exec -it <container id> psql -U postgres
    $ CREATE DATABASE dgen_db;
 ```
+- Note, you may get an error like: “psql: FATAL:  the database system is starting up".
+Simply run the docker command again after a couple of minutes as docker can take some time to initialize everything.

+- After running 'CREATE DATABASE dgen_db;' a print out statement saying 'CREATE DATABASE' will be displayed in the postgresql terminal.

+- Don't close the docker container or postgresql server at any point while running dGen.

 B. Download data here (https://data.nrel.gov/submissions/129) and make sure to unzip the zipped .sql file; this file is used to restore the database.
 Next, run the following in the command line (replacing 'path_to_where_you_saved_data' below with the actual path where you saved your .sql file):